craighaber/AI-for-Snake-Game/README.md

+This was a project to develop agents that are very good at playing the classic Snake Game.
+In summary, the agents use a deep neural network to make a decision about which direction to move every frame, and the weights for this network were learned through a genetic algorithm.

-Check out the following website for a summary project and demos: https://craighaber.github.io/AI-for-Snake-Game/
+Check out the following website for a more detailed description of the project and demos: https://craighaber.github.io/AI-for-Snake-Game/

 There are 3 programs to check out in this project: